 When agents in a contact center are providing support, they encounter a multitude of issues, some more common than others.
 But let’s say a new issue arose such as a problem with your website, an app, or your product or service.
 Agents can use Call Disposition tags to summarize the nature of the call, and in later reporting, supervisors or managers can see what’s the most common reason for the calls that week or month.
 This will reveal what’s causing the influx of calls to your contact center and allow product teams or developers to take action, driving down those incoming calls in the future.

 In another scenario, Call Disposition reports could show that 30% of incoming calls are for making payments, and you know that call queues and wait times are high.
 You would then consider pivoting to a PCI-compliant Automated IVR Payment Processing system which will free agent time, lower queues, and lower wait times for your contact center.

 Improve Customer Experiences

-It’s proven that Call Dispositions provide you with valuable data that help you improve your contact centre or call centre.
-The easy to run reports on NC3 will accelerate your centre towards your CX and sales goals.
+It’s proven that Call Dispositions provide you with valuable data that help you improve your contact center or call center.
+The easy to run reports on NC3 will accelerate your center towards your CX and sales goals.
 Contact us today to watch a demo or leave a question or comment below!